chrisj42/CharacterReplacer/README.md

 1. Go to Class Settings and implement the `AvatarProvider` interface.
 1. In the `Get Avatars to Register` function implementation for `AvatarProvider`, drag your AvatarDescriptors map variable out and connect it to the output.

+As a last step...
+I'd suggest listing CharacterReplacer as a dependency of your mod.
+After all, it won't work without it!
+If you aren't planning on publishing the mod to the SML registry though, then it probably isn't necessary.
+You can find instructions here: https://docs.ficsit.app/satisfactory-modding/latest/Development/BeginnersGuide/ReleaseMod.html#_special_fields

-And... you should be more or less done!
+And with that, you should be good to go!
 If you compile/install your mod along with CharacterReplacer, it should automatically detect and load your registered avatars from your new mod and any others you have, and from there, it will take care of letting you select one from the mod config page and play with others with their own selected avatars!
 Just make sure everyone has the same set of avatar mods.

 (show image of the Root GameInstance settings, and an image of the AvatarDefinition class)